 How Do They Work?

-You can buy over-the-counter UTI dipstick tests at your local drugstore or online.
+You can buy over-the-counter UTI dipstick tests at your local pharmacy or online.
 They work much like a pregnancy test: Each kit comes with a testing strip (usually three to a kit).
 You wet a test strip by holding it in your urine stream for a few seconds.
 Or, you can collect urine in a clean cup and dip the strip into the sample.
 Wait 1 to 2 minutes for the color of the test strip to change.
 This will vary depending on the brand you use.
 Check the chart on the home test kit to find out if you’ve tested positive for a UTI.

 Home test kits might be useful if you have UTIs that keep coming back.
 They check for white blood cells and bacteria in the urine.
 But the results can be affected by a number of things, like medications you’re taking.
 And studies show that urine cultures are far more reliable for showing whether you have a UTI.

 The bottom line: See your doctor to be sure, no matter what your UTI home test reveals.